Skip to main content

 Your Imagination Is the Limit

-Now that you’ve seen what goes into editing CRM Analytics Templates JSON files, you’re ready to get going on your own templates.
+Now that you’ve seen what goes into editing CRM Analytics Templates JSON files, you’re ready to get going on your templates.
 You need an app first, and you can learn all about that from CRM Analytics help, referenced in the Resources section.
-You can also play with the template we created for this unit, which you can download from the link in the Resources section.
+You can also play with the template created for this unit, which you can download from the link in the Resources section.

 Remember: Creating the template and editing the JSON files are just the first steps in the process.
 You also have to deploy and test the template before it’s ready for distribution.
 You can read about the entire template development process in the Analytics Templates Developer Guide, referenced in the Resources section.